LuisEduardoSandoval/ElevatorHomework1/README.md

 here is a still image of the current designed panel.
 ![](TouchscreenPanel.jpg)

+Here everything was simplified to the greatest extent possible without sacrificing understanding.
+Aswell as detailing some useful information such as date, time, and weather.

 which can be downloaded or taken from source code.